 Although not an overtly suffragist organization, the Reading Room and Current Events Club often discussed women's enfranchisement and many of its members converted to the cause as a result of their exposure to suffragist literature and discussions.
 Many believed the general public undervalued women's contributions to society – both as homemakers and as teachers, nurses, and other professionals – and that until women obtained political representation, they would remain among the most vulnerable members of society.

 It was apparent to many suffragists, however, that their message was not a popular one.
 As suffragist campaigns unfolded elsewhere in the British Empire, they often resulted in much civil unrest and disobedience.
-Many Newfoundland and Labrador newspapers portrayed these events in a negative light and suggested suffragists were irrational and dangerous.
+Many Newfoundland newspapers portrayed these events in a negative light and suggested suffragists were irrational and dangerous.
 This in turn helped to shift public opinion against women's enfranchisement.
 Local suffragists realized that if their cause was to be a success, they would have to make their message palatable to the general public and conform as much as possible to social conventions.

 World War One

 Although the First World War delayed the suffrage movement, it also provided many women with a powerful argument for their right to vote.
-Thousands of women from Newfoundland and Labrador made substantial contributions to the war effort by working as nurses, raising money, and knitting socks, sweaters, scarves, and other clothing for troops overseas.
+Thousands of women from Newfoundland made substantial contributions to the war effort by working as nurses, raising money, and knitting socks, sweaters, scarves, and other clothing for troops overseas.
 Most volunteers joined the Women's Patriotic Association (WPA), which formed in 1914 to support enlistees and their dependants at home.
 Unlike in Canada and the United States – where women often contributed to the war effort by joining the industrial workforce – the WPA promoted what was widely considered traditional women's work: knitting clothes, nurturing the ill or wounded, and raising money for charity.

 By the end of the war, the WPA contributed more than $500,000 – worth about $6.5 million today – to the war effort and was lauded by government officials, the press, and public.
 Its efforts made apparent the tremendous social and economic importance of women's traditional work, which suffragists used as a compelling argument for the vote during peacetime.

 They formed the Women's Franchise League in 1920 and launched a publicity campaign to promote their cause.
 League members wrote letters to the editor, canvassed houses and businesses, and screened advertisements at local movie houses.
 They also circulated a petition throughout the country to garner support.
 By emphasising the importance of traditional women's work, the league effectively diffused any opposition that enfranchisement would prompt women to abandon the domestic sphere and undermine the family unit.
-Suffragists argued that female voters would advocate for better health-care, education, sewerage, and other social services, and reminded the public that Newfoundland and Labrador was one of the last members of the British Empire to refuse women the vote.
+Suffragists argued that female voters would advocate for better health-care, education, sewerage, and other social services, and reminded the public that Newfoundland was one of the last members of the British Empire to refuse women the vote.

 Although many of the country's newspapers supported women's suffrage by the 1920s, the league still encountered much resistance from government officials, particularly Liberal Prime Minister Sir Richard Squires.
 When the legislature debated a franchise bill in 1921, the government easily defeated it by a vote of 13 Liberals against nine Conservatives.
 The league did achieve a degree of success that year when St. John's granted the municipal vote to women who owned property within the city.
 Many women, however, were still excluded from voting as it was often their fathers and husbands who officially owned land.
 The next municipal election took place in 1925, and although three women ran for office – May Kennedy, Fannie McNeil, and Julia Salter Earle – none was elected.